Qualified Health Plan (QHP)

 Small group rates will very interesting.
 A young healthy group could see a large increase but an older high claims group could see a decrease.
 The healthy group will help to offset the high claims group.
 That is if the healthy group keeps a group health plan in place.

 When it comes to rating in geographical areas is a very interesting topic.
-In Indiana there are some county that are much healthier than others.
+There are some counties that are much healthier than others in the area.
 If we were to compare Hamilton County to Lake County there should be a large difference in rates.
 Hamilton County is a healthier county and should have lower rates than a county like Lake, where utilization is very high.
 Could this type of rating have an impact on where business chooses to be located?